louisaspicer/CV/README.md

 [Twitter Forest](https://github.com/louisaspicer/twitter_forest)| A virtual forest that starts to grow depending on how many tweets have been written with a particular word in them.| Javascript, Jasmine, CSS, Twitter API
 [Instagram Clone](https://github.com/louisaspicer/instagram-challenge)| Makers Academy weekend challenge.
 Created a simple Instagram clone in Rails.| Ruby, Rails, Bootstrap, OmniAuth, Heroku

-You can view how I've progressed and all of my projects thus far on my Github: https://github.com/louisaspicer
+You can view all of my projects and my progress so far on my Github: https://github.com/louisaspicer

 ##  <a name="education">Education</a>

 #### Makers Academy (November '16 to February '17)

+- Software Craftsmanship
 - Full stack web development
 - Independent learner and problem-solver
 - Focus on Agile methodologies, pair programming, XP values, OOP, TDD & BDD
-- Software Craftsmanship
 - Experience with MVC framework patterns
+- Trained to be tech-agnostic

 #### University of Surrey (2011 to 2015)